tldr-pages/tldr/pages/common/adb-shell-pm.md

 # adb shell pm

-> Show information about apps on an Android device:
+> Show information about apps on an Android device.
 > More information: <https://adbinstaller.com/commands/adb-shell-pm-5b672ff6e7958178a295553a>.

 - Print a list of all installed apps: